 The Faculty of Law collaborates with many international governmental organizations, including the United Nations, the World Trade Organization, the World Intellectual Property Organization, and the World Health Organization, and members of these organizations teach at the Faculty of Law on a regular basis.
 It may also be possible for visiting students to participate in an internship while in Geneva and take advantage of the Faculty of Law’s cooperative agreements with international organizations, although these internships are not eligible for credit.

 The Faculty of Law has a strong international research focus, supported by its membership in the Strategic Alliance of Research Faculties of Law (SARFAL), a European network initially launched by Oxford University and Leiden University.
 Each year, it attracts more than 100 students from all over Europe and several dozen from America, Asia and Africa.
 These students attend courses and use research facilities for periods ranging from just a few weeks to two semesters.

-The Graduate Institute of International and Development Studies was created in 2008, through the merger of the Graduate Institute of International Studies (founded in 1927) and the Graduate Institute of Development Studies (founded in 1961).
+The Geneva Graduate Institute (formerly the Graduate Institute of International and Development Studies) was created in 2008, through the merger of the Graduate Institute of International Studies (founded in 1927) and the Graduate Institute of Development Studies (founded in 1961).
 The Institute’s mission is “to provide independent and rigorous analyses of current and emerging world issues with a double emphasis on international relations and development studies,” with “a particular concern for promoting international cooperation and bringing an academic contribution to less advanced nations.”
 The Institute provides graduate-level, bilingual (English and French) study opportunities for students from all over the world.
 Its bilingual review, Globe, provides more information on its research and scholarship.